babel-blade/babel-blade/docs/index.md

 title: What is Babel-Blade?
 ---

+> **obligatory note**: babel-blade is not yet production ready!
+Please proceed only if you are an early adopter.

 `babel-blade` is a babel plugin (or [macro](https://github.com/kentcdodds/babel-plugin-macros)) that helps to **generate graphql query strings inline** and solves **[the double declaration problem](declarationdeclaration)** in clientside GraphQL.

 ## See 7 minute introductory video